per6x/MyCourses/OOP/Lectures/Lecture2.md

         // this is ugly asf but yes

         switch (num) {
             case 10:
                 numString = "Ten";
-               break; // This break makes sure to hault execution if the case is satisfied case 5:
+                break; // This break makes sure to hault execution if the case is satisfied case 9:
+            case 8:
+            case 6:
+            case 5:
-               numString = "this could be anywhere from nine to five";
+                numString = "this could be anywhere from nine to five but not 7";
                 break;
             default:
                 numString = "None of the cases were satisfied :(";
         }
         ```

+        Note how if we were to omit the break from lets say case 10 the execution would continue meaning we would also get either case 5 or the default case executed as well

 - ## Iteration